 - If you answered yes to one to five questions, you’re at least partially an empath.

-- Responding yes to six to ten questions means you have moderate empathic tendencies.
+- Responding yes to six to 10 questions means you have moderate empathic tendencies.

-- Responding yes to eleven to fifteen means you have strong empathic tendencies.
+- Responding yes to 11 to 15 means you have strong empathic tendencies.

 Determining if you’re an empath will clarify your needs and which strategies to use to meet them.
 This is essential to gain a comfort zone in your life.

-To learn more about being an empath and strategies on how to stay grounded and centered check out Dr Orloff’s book The Empath’s Survival Guide: Life Strategies for Sensitive People.
-More information at drjuithorloff.com
+To learn more about being an empath and strategies on how to stay grounded and centered, check out Orloff’s book, The Empath’s Survival Guide: Life Strategies for Sensitive People.